dhellmann/pymotw/PyMOTW/urllib/index.rst

     PyMOTW examples for the :mod:`BaseHTTPServer`.
 Start the server in one terminal window, then run these examples in another.

-To POST data to the remote server, instead of using GET, simply pass the encoded query arguments as data to urlopen().
+To POST data to the remote server, instead of using GET, pass the encoded query arguments as data to :func:`urlopen()` instead of appending them to the URL.

 .. include:: urllib_urlopen_post.py
     :literal: